docker/docs/desktop/troubleshoot/overview.md

 </div>
 </div>

-To view the contents of the diagnostic file, run:
+To view the contents of the diagnostic file:

 <ul class="nav nav-tabs">
 <li class="active"><a data-toggle="tab" data-target="#windows2">Windows</a></li>